YHJYH/Machine_Learning/projects/Master_Thesis/experiments/cur_ob.md

 - max pooling layer is important
     - exp: deduce which layers contain max_pool in raw VGG16 can be deducted, see what happens if reduce layers with max_pool (control number of layers or params equivalent)
 - fixed initialization: try not fixed initialization.
+- based on ablation study, shall draw acc vs. % of parameters reduction and acc vs. num of layers.